lsils/lstools-showcase/README.md

 **[exactmine](examples/exactmine):** Mine optimum Boolean networks from truth tables

+## External projects using the EPFL Logic Synthesis Libraries

+[LSOracle](https://github.com/LNIS-Projects/LSOracle) (*The University of Utah*)

+If you are using the EPFL logic synthesis libraries in a project, we'd be happy to hear about it and list your project in this list.

 ## Events

 * **Februrary 2019:** Presentation at [*FOSDEM CAD and Open Hardware devroom*](https://fosdem.org/2019/schedule/event/epfl_logic_synthesis/) in Brussels, Belgium.